-Grab this FREE WRITING PROMPT SIGN!
-Or a FREE NARRATIVE WRITING PROMPT with Templates!
+Grab this FREE NARRATIVE WRITING PROMPT with Templates!

 I offer two different resources for writing prompts.
-With each resource, the prompts are listed for easy organization.
+The prompts are listed for easy organization with each resource.
 Print the list and cross off any prompt that was already used.

 1. The Grade Level prompts include 60 prompts (10 from each type of writing).
 They are directly written on the pages and each writing template (graphic organizer, rough draft, checklist, final copy, and rubric) is numbered with the type of writing in the upper corner.
 It aids in your organization.
 There are different checklists and rubrics for each type of writing.
 Cards are included.

 2. 180 Prompt Cards and White Board Display: All 180 prompts are provided on cards and white board size.
-In addition, blank templates (graphic organizer, rough draft, checklist, final copy, rubric) are provided for the teacher or student to write the prompt in.
+In addition, blank templates (graphic organizer, rough draft, checklist, final copy, rubric) are provided for the teacher or student to write in the prompt.
 There are different checklists and rubrics each type of writing.

-Below are the products I found to use with my writing center:
+Below you’ll find the products I like to use with my writing center:

 Other similar blog posts: